 Poor communication and education will only lead to misunderstandings and unnecessary stress.

 Lung cancer, breast cancer (which is really common for women), and other types may change your roles in your relationships.
 If you are the breadwinner of your family, you must come to terms with stepping out of that role while getting co-pay for treatment.
 This kind of sudden shift, especially because of disease symptoms, may be confusing at first, but your counselor will facilitate this process.

 Addressing Intimacy Issues Between Partners

-Some couples might have issues related to sexual health.
+Loved ones, particularly couples, might have issues related to sexual health.
 Cancer treatment may take a toll on a person’s physical well-being, which might cause problems with intimacy.

 Increase Your Self-Awareness

 Cancer treatment is a long and arduous journey, and patients need all their strength to finish the life-threatening journey strong.
 Having solid mental health is one key to making your counseling today successful.

 Counseling offers group support or group counseling to increase your self-awareness among group members.
 Being mindful of your mood, feelings thought processes, and behavior is helpful when dealing with your thoughts and emotions.
 Patient education and research can help here.

 You can analyze your thoughts if you have a strong sense of self-awareness.
 It enables you to identify thought processes that are harmful and self-destructive.